sparkflows/sparkflows-docs/docs/hpe/admin-guide/sparkflows_setup.rst

       :width: 60%
       :alt: HPE UA Add Configure chart values

-   Following are the list of configurations that you need to override.
+   Following is the list of configurations that you need to override:

    **sso.clientId:** The registered client Id in the Keycloak that will be used to authenticate the users